ndresx/redux-ops/docs/Middleware.md

 # Middleware

-The `opsMiddleware` enables the usage of `redux-ops` [Blueprints](Blueprints.md) to reduce boilerplate by either using already defined action creators or by relying on the auto-generated Operations.
+The `opsMiddleware` enables the usage of `redux-ops` [Blueprints](Blueprints.md) to reduce boilerplate by either using already defined action creators or by relying on the built-in Operations.

 ## Setup